2279072142/MindScope/README.md

   pip install -r requirements.txt
   ```

+- Download `Data.rar` from https://pan.baidu.com/s/19yk5HvYi44ZcdvQX4VZ32w?pwd=62hq and extract it into the `Code` folder.

 - Setting the Openai key

   - Place your sk-xxx openai api in the root directory under **Key_GPT_0.txt**.